Common Ground Voices – an international choir

 (Statement formulated by the Common Ground Voices singers, Jerusalem, March 2017)

-Common Ground Voices (CGV) is an international project choir initiated by the Eric Ericson International Choral Centre.
-It consists of equal groups of Palestinians, Israelis, and Swedes, under the artistic direction of Professor Dr André de Quadros (Boston University).
+Common Ground Voices (CGV) is an international project choir initiated by the Eric Ericson International Choral Centre and under the artistic direction of Professor Dr André de Quadros (Boston University).
+Originally CGV consisted of equal groups of Palestinians, Israelis, and Swedes, From 2018 one third is open for singers from the rest of the world.

 This is part of EIC’s continuing Music & Humanity Initiative.
 CGV aims to generate a meaningful collaboration through music – to explore and create music of shared human values and aspirations – to contribute to community music as an exercise of non-violence, and to utilize music as a springboard for a meaningful discussion about social and political change, within the group as well as with the society in general.
 CGV will continue to gather regularly in different locations and keep developing the CGV concept.